-IN CONNECTION WITH THIS OFFERING, THE UNDERWRITERS MAY OVER-ALLOT OR EFFECT TRANSACTIONS THAT STABILIZE OR MAINTAIN THE MARKET PRICE OF THE 2015B BONDS AT A LEVEL ABOVE THAT WHICH MIGHT OTHERWISE PREVAIL IN THE OPEN MARKET.
+IN CONNECTION WITH THIS OFFERING, THE UNDERWRITERS MAY OVER-ALLOT OR EFFECT TRANSACTIONS THAT STABILIZE OR MAINTAIN THE MARKET PRICE OF THE 2016A SUBORDINATE REVENUE BONDS AT A LEVEL ABOVE THAT WHICH MIGHT OTHERWISE PREVAIL IN THE OPEN MARKET.
 SUCH STABILIZING, IF COMMENCED, MAY BE DISCONTINUED AT ANY TIME WITHOUT NOTICE.
 THE COMMISSION RESERVES THE RIGHT TO INCREASE THE SIZE OF THIS OFFERING SUBJECT TO PREVAILING MARKET CONDITIONS.

 THE ORDER AND PLACEMENT OF MATERIALS IN THIS OFFICIAL STATEMENT, INCLUDING THE APPENDICES, ARE NOT TO BE DEEMED TO BE A DETERMINATION OF RELEVANCE, MATERIALITY OR IMPORTANCE, AND THIS OFFICIAL STATEMENT, INCLUDING THE APPENDICES, MUST BE CONSIDERED IN ITS ENTIRETY.
-THE OFFERING OF THE 2015B BONDS IS MADE ONLY BY MEANS OF THIS ENTIRE OFFICIAL STATEMENT.
+THE OFFERING OF THE 2016A SUBORDINATE REVENUE BONDS IS MADE ONLY BY MEANS OF THIS ENTIRE OFFICIAL STATEMENT.

-INTRODUCTION
+INTRODUCTION1

 Pennsylvania Turnpike Commission

 Subordinate Indenture and Enabling Acts

 Plan of Financing

-Security 2
+Security

-DESCRIPTION OF THE 2015B BONDS
+DESCRIPTION OF THE 2016A

+SUBORDINATE REVENUE BONDS3

-General 3
+General

-Redemption of 2015B Bonds
+Bonds

-Selection of 2015B Bonds to be Redeemed
+to be Redeemed 6

 Registration, Transfer and Exchange

-Book-Entry Only System 7
+Book-Entry Only System

-PENNSYLVANIA TURNPIKE SYSTEM 10
+PENNSYLVANIA TURNPIKE SYSTEM11

-Revenue Sources of the Commission 10
+Revenue Sources of the Commission

 Recent Pennsylvania Legislation Affecting

-Transportation Funding 11
+Transportation Funding12

-Traffic and Revenue Study 11
+Traffic and Revenue Study

-PLAN OF FINANCING 12
+PLAN OF FINANCING

 ESTIMATED SOURCES AND USES OF

-FUNDS FOR 2015B BONDS 13
+FUNDS14

-SECURITY FOR THE 2015B BONDS 13
+SECURITY FOR THE 2016A SUBORDINATE

+REVENUE BONDS14

-2015B Bonds - General 13
+2016A Subordinate Revenue Bonds - General 14

 Limitation

 Senior Revenue Bonds and Other Senior Parity

-Obligations 14
+Obligations

 Subordinate Revenue Bonds

 Special Revenue Bonds

 Parity Swap Agreements

-Obligations Secured by Other Revenue Sources 15
+Obligations Secured by Other Revenue Sources 16

-Rate Covenant 15
+Rate Covenant

-Certain Provisions of the Senior Indenture 17
+Certain Provisions of the Senior Indenture

 Commission Payments

 Commission Payments Fund

 Administrative Expenses Fund

 Debt Service Fund

-Debt Service Reserve Fund 22
+Debt Service Reserve Fund

-Motor License Fund Repayment Fund
+Motor License Fund Repayment Fund24

-Residual Fund
+Residual Fund 25

 Future Commission Financings

 CERTAIN RISK FACTORS

-AUDITED FINANCIAL STATEMENTS
+AUDITED FINANCIAL STATEMENTS29

-CONTINUING DISCLOSURE2
+CONTINUING DISCLOSURE29

-RELATIONSHIPS OF CERTAIN PARTIES2 29
+RELATIONSHIPS OF CERTAIN PARTIES30

-UNDERWRITING2
+UNDERWRITING

-RATINGS 30
+RATINGS 31

-LITIGATION3 30
+LITIGATION

-LEGAL MATTERS3 31
+LEGAL MATTERS

 TAX MATTERS

-Tax Exemption-Opinion of Co-Bond Counsel3 31

-Alternative Minimum Tax3 32

-Branch Profits Tax3 32

-S Corporations with Passive Investment Income3 32

-Social Security and Railroad Retirement Benefits3 32

-Deduction for Interest Paid by Financial

-Institutions to Purchase or Carry Tax-

-Exempt Obligations3 32

-Property or Casualty Insurance Company3

-Reportable Payments and Backup Withholding3 3

-Accounting Treatment of Amortizable Bond

-Premium3 3

-Changes in Federal Law 3
+VERIFICATION OF MATHEMATICAL

-FINANCIAL ADVISORS3 34
+FINANCIAL ADVISORS 35

-TRUSTEE, CALCULATION AGENT,

-TENDER AGENT AND PAYING AGENT 3 34
+TRUSTEE, ESCROW AGENT AND PAYING

-MISCELLANEOUS3 34
+AGENT 35

+MISCELLANEOUS 36

-APPENDIX A - PENNSYLVANIA TURNPIKE COMMISSION
+APPENDIX A - THE PENNSYLVANIA

+TURNPIKE COMMISSION

 APPENDIX B - AUDITED FINANCIAL

 STATEMENTS: 2015 AND 2014

 APPENDIX C - SUMMARY OF CERTAIN

-PROVISIONS OF THE SUBORDINATE INDENTURE
+PROVISIONS OF THE SUBORDINATE

+INDENTURE

 APPENDIX D - FORM OF OPINION OF CO-

 BOND COUNSEL

 APPENDIX E - SUMMARY OF CERTAIN

-PROVISIONS OF AND DEFINED TERMS IN l
+PROVISIONS OF AND DEFINED TERMS IN

-THE SENIOR INDENTURE APPENDIX F - DEBT SERVICE REQUIREMENT 'n
+THE SENIOR INDENTURE

+APPENDIX F - DEBT SERVICE REQUIREMENT NTS

-OF THE TURNPIKE REVENUE BONDS AND Ď
+OF THE TURNPIKE REVENUE BONDS A

-SUBORDINATE INDENTURE BONDS -
+SUBORDINATE INDENTURE BONDS

 APPENDIX G - TRAFFIC AND REVENUE

 STUDY

+· · · · · · · · · · · · · · · · · · ·